t3-oss/create-t3-turbo/README.md

 > [!NOTE]
 >
-> create-t3-turbo now uses better-auth for authentication!
+> create-t3-turbo now includes the option to use Tanstack Start for the web app!
-> Look out for bugs as we're working through the last issues,
-> especially, the oauth proxy might not play very nice with Expo
-> so you might need to disable that in [`@acme/auth`](./packages/auth/src/index.ts)

 ## Installation